centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/services-discovery.md

 ![image](../../assets/configuration/autodisco/manual_scan_select_command.png)

-> If the list is empty it means that your host doesn't use a host template
+> If the list is empty, it means that your host doesn't use a host template
 > linked to a discovery rule.

-Click on the **Scan** button and wait during the discovery:
+Click the **Scan** button and wait during the discovery:

 ![image](../../assets/configuration/autodisco/manual_scan_wait.png)

 The result is displayed.
-Select items to add to the monitoring and click on the **Save** button:
+Select items to add to the monitoring and click the **Save** button:

 ![image](../../assets/configuration/autodisco/manual_scan_result.png)